McGuane History, Family Crest & Coats of Arms

 - Thomas Francis McGuane III (b.
 1939), American author

-- John McGuane, American Democrat politician, Delegate to Democratic National Convention from California, 1972
+- John McGuane, American Democratic Party politician, Delegate to Democratic National Convention from California, 1972

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print